Nackloose/Perturbarium/axia/README.md

 ## 💡 The Three Fundamental Laws

-The `Evolution-Axiom.md` paper establishes three universal laws that govern all effective optimization:
+The `Evolution-Axiom.md` paper establishes the fundamental laws that govern genetic evolution and self-evolving computation systems:

 1. **The Law of Information Conservation**: Any effective optimization algorithm must conserve and utilize information gained from previous evaluations.